yoninachmany/decoded-privacy-policies/docs/README.md

 ## Q&A for reference
 **Who will be the members of your crowd?**

-This project will use Crowdflower workers to decode what our chosen policies are actually saying by breaking up each policy into segments and having each section summarized by a set of workers, after which another group of workers will determine which of those summaries best encapsulates the content of the section.
+This project will use Crowdflower workers to decode our chosen privacy policies by asking them to read small sections of a policy, and check a box next to any of our questions of interest that the section answers.

 **How will you incentivize them to participate?**